SAS Code Optimization and Performance: Best Practices and Use Cases for Developers

 5.1.
 Reduce Data Size

-Work with relevant subsets of data:
+Work with relevant data subsets:

 5.2.
 Use Indexes